NicB94/PatternRecognition/README.md

 # PatternRecognition
 Spring boot application for pattern recognition

-# Usage:
+- Usage:

+Run

 java -jar PatternRecognitionApplication.jar

-to run the application on 8080 port
+command to launch the application on 8080 port.